TencentARC/ArcNerf/docs/datasets.md

 - TODO: We may add it in the future.
 ### Dataset
 Use `Capture` class for this dataset.
 It is specified by scene_name.
 - scene_name: scene_name that is the folder name under `Capture`.
+Use it to be identifier.
+#### Processing
+Since we need to rescale the point_cloud and cam so that object(pc) is centered at (0,0,0).
+If we directly set pc.mean() as (0,0,0), noise not on object will make the center incorrect.
+We do the following:
+- Use all camera and ray from center image plane to get a closely approximate common view point, which is close to object center, adjust cam/pc by this offset.
+- Norm cam and point by `scale_radius` to make them within a sphere with known range.
+- Filter point cloud by `pc_radius` and remove point outside
+- Recenter cam and point by setting the filtered point cloud center as (0,0,0)
+- Re-norm cam and point again to make cam on the surface of sphere with `scale_radius`

+We test and show that the method is robust to make the coordinate system such that object is centered at (0,0,0), cam is on surface with `scale_radius`.
+Only scale and translation is applied, do not affect the intrinsic.

 ## DTU
 Specified by scan_id, read image/mask/camera.
 - scan_id: int num for item selection.
+Use it to be identifier.

 # Train/Val/Test